hhat/UNIChro-seq-Analysis/bidirectional_edit_demo/README.md

-# UNIChro-seq Bidirectional Analysis Script
+# UNIChro-seq Bidirectional Analysis Demo

 ## Overview
 This script processes a specified subset of columns from the input file and performs GLM analysis for each SNP using `ALT_dna_prob` as an offset.
 The output contains SNP-wise GLM results without `sample_base`, as per the updated requirement.